PierfrancescoSoffritti/android-youtube-player/README.md

 Disabling hardware acceleration on the Activity containing `YouTubePlayerView` may result in some weird behavior.
 The one I have observed so far shows a black image in the player, while the audio is playing normally.

 ### Play YouTube videos in the background
-With this library is easy to play YouTube videos when the app is not visible.
-In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped and enable background playback by passing `true` as a third argument to `initialize`.
+With this library it's easy to play YouTube videos when the app is not visible.
+In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped and enable background playback by calling `YouTubePlayerView.enableBackgroundPlayback(true)`.

 Adding `YouTubePlayerView` as an [observer to a lifecycle](#lifecycleobserver) will automatically cause the player to pause the playback when the Activity/Fragment stops.